Reghin: Culture

 The Ethnographic Museum has a rich patrimony, grouped in 49 collections of ethnography, folk art, artistry, records.
 The edifice is a monument of architecture built in 1892.
 The items exhibited concern trades, national costumes, and tradition specific to the upper course of the Mureș River, the Gurghiu valley, and part of the Transylvanian Plain.

-The "Eugen Nicoara" community centre was built between 1938 and 1939 when Dr. Eugen Nicoara was the president of the Reghin department of Astra Foundation.
+The "Eugen Nicoară" community centre was built between 1938 and 1939 when Dr. Eugen Nicoară was the president of the Reghin department of Astra Foundation.
 Representations of theatre, folk music, dances, chamber music, etc. are held on the stage of this building.

-The building in which the "Alexandru Ceusianu" secondary school functions was constructed in 1870 and housed the local law court.
+The building in which the "Alexandru Ceușianu" secondary school functions was constructed in 1870 and housed the local law court.
 Lately in the post-war period, there was the Hungarian pedagogical school.
-Close by was the house of the writer and magistrate Alexandru Ceusianu.
+Close by was the house of the writer and magistrate Alexandru Ceușianu.

 Economy

 The industry of Reghin is closely related to the traditions of the medieval trades and of the modern cooperative associations.
 Starting with the resources in the close vicinity, rich in wood and farm produces, the goods of the private producers from Reghin are in the market all over Romania and abroad.
 The wood processing industry is represented by companies such as Larix, Gralemn, Remex, Bucin-Mob, Prolemn, and Amis.
 Reghin is well known for the industry of the musical instruments, especially of violins.
-There are many companies that produce instruments using the famous resonance wood from Calimani and Gurghiu forests.
+There are many companies that produce instruments using the famous resonance wood from the Călimani and Gurghiu forests.
 The violins made in Reghin are used abroad.
 The "Hora" Company is the first to manufacture instruments.
 In time, other companies were set up among which "Gliga Instrumente Muzicale".
 Yehudi Menuhin used a violin made by "Gliga" company.